JordanEvans/Diego/README.md

 If the line is empty, press the Spacebar.
 If the line has text, then place the cursor at the beginning of the line and hit Spacebar.

-<i>Optionally, pressing tab will reformat the line no matter where the cursor is placed on the line.</i>

-<b>How To Auto-complete</b>
+<b>How To Complete Character Names, Locations and Times</b>

 Diego uses The Double Cap Method.
 Hold down the Shift Key and press the character of the word you are looking for 2 times.
 Keep pressing the first letter of the word with the shift down to cycle through candidates.
-There are three things that auto-complete in Diego: Character Names and for screenplays Locations and Times.

 <b>Spelling Completion</b>

 To get help spelling a word, type as much of the word as you can and press the tab button.
 Hit space it you find word.

-<i>Characters in current scene are listed first.
-Character in rest of story follow in completion list.</i>

 <b>Rename Story/Save As</b>

-Double click the story title in the story view.
+Double click the story title in the Story View.
 Type in new name.

 <b>Name/Rename A Scene Title</b>

-Double click the scene title in the scene view.
+Double click the scene title in the Scene View.
 Type in new name.

 <b>Find And Replace</b>